-SALINE-FILLED BREAST IMPLANTS
+SILICONE GEL-FILLED BREAST IMPLANTS

-Saline-filled breast implant devices have been approved by the United States Food and Drug Administration (FDA) for use in breast augmentation and reconstruction.
-Saline-filled breast implants can be used for revision of procedures in patients who have formerly undergone breast augmentation or reconstruction with silicone gel or saline-filled breast implants.
+In November 2006, silicone gel-filled breast implant devices were approved by the United States Food and Drug Administration (FDA) for use in breast augmentation and reconstruction.
+This includes their use in situations of surgery to revise or maintain the outcomes of individuals who have existing breast implants.
+Silicone gel-filled breast implants can be used for revision of procedures in patients who have formerly undergone breast augmentation or reconstruction with silicone gel or saline-filled breast implants.

-Breast implant surgery is contraindicated in women with untreated breast cancer or pre-malignant breast disorders, active infection anywhere in the body, or individuals who are currently pregnant or nursing or who have open wounds anywhere on their body.
+Breast implant surgery is contraindicated in women with untreated breast cancer or pre-malignant breast disorders, active infection anywhere in the body, or individuals who are currently pregnant or nursing.
 Individuals with a weakened immune system (currently receiving chemotherapy or drugs to suppress the immune system), conditions that interfere with blood clotting or wound healing, or have reduced blood supply to the breast tissue from prior surgery or radiation therapy treatments may be at greater risk for complications and a poor surgical outcome.
-According to the FDA, a woman should be at least 18 years of age for cosmetic breast augmentation.